 Check out the step-by-step process to follow before you start engaging in the over-the-counter market: Over-the-Counter Trading – How the Whales Trade.

 The biggest players that operate in the FX market are the big banks, governments, major corporations, and hedge funds.
+These organizations have the capacity to cause notable forex price swings.
 These are also referred to as being the institutional market players.
 However, there are also quite a few individual traders involved in the market as well.
 These individuals are referred to as the retail crowd

 The retail crowd is a diverse group.
 These can be consumers who want to buy goods from another country, travelers who’re looking to travel overseas, businesses conducting trade abroad or investors and traders who wish to take advantage of the price fluctuations in the Forex market.
 Now that we know the two parties let's move on to the next section - How does Forex trading work?

 Forex Trading is the process of converting one currency into another.
 Usually, you exchange money for a good or service.
 In stock trading, you exchange money for shares in a company.
 In the Forex market, when we trade we exchange one currency unit for another currency unit.
 The American Dollar (USD), Euro (EUR), and British Pound (GBP) are all among the most commonly traded currencies.
 Other major currencies include the Japanese Yen (JPY), Canadian Dollar (CAD), and the Australian Dollar (AUD).